 Silk requires gentle washing; hence you have to wash it by hand.

 Get the temperature right; although warm water takes out the dirt particles easily, you have to be careful.
-Take caution in your hands and only use lukewarm water.
+Take caution in your hands and only use room temperature water.

 Be extremely gentle, and manipulate the fabric with light and slow motions with your hands.
 You can take as much time as you want to massage away those tough stains.

 To see your luxury accessory soaking wet can be heart-wrenching.
-But no matter what, do NOT squeeze, twist, or wring out the water.
-It will damage the shape and fabric, permanently.
+But no matter what, do NOT squeeze, twist, or wring out the water as it will damage the shape and fabric, permanently.
 To prolong its life, lay down your silk piece on a bath towel, fold it over, and press it down to get the water out.

 If properly maintained, a silk scarf can last a long time and can easily be passed on as a family heirloom from generation to generation.
 So, start-up a tradition today by taking good care of yours!